Here’s how to make prom a night to remember.

 Not essential, but worn with a tux or retro-ish suit, braces are a great detail that show you’ve made a real effort – something your date will appreciate.

 If you’re going less formal, then you have a ton of colour and style options.
-These navy suede loafers are from John White.
-Stylish and distinctive, they’ll pair up well with darker coloured suits.
+These leather loafers are stylish and distinctive, and they’ll pair up well with darker coloured suits.
 Choose the brown option if you’re going for something lighter.

 It’s up to you, and you can do either at Moss.
 If you visit us in-store to look for your perfect three-piece suit or stylish prom suit, our guys will give you impeccable service either way.
 To make up your mind:

 Starting at £99, buying a prom suit may not be as expensive as you think.
 Not only will you have something in your wardrobe sorted for your next event or big interview, but you can get more mileage out of it by wearing it other ways too – like with a T-shirt and trainers, or just the trousers with a sweatshirt or knit.
 You’ve also got the option to have it tailored for a custom fit at an additional cost.

 Hiring a quality prom suit from Moss can set you back between £40 to £142, so you’ll save a bit on buying.
 It also gives you the chance to road test a new look with no commitment, or wear an outfit you wouldn’t necessarily invest in.